chauluckynguyen/scripts/README.md

-# Scripts
+# Kumascripts

 ## Table of Contents
-* kurinkuma - Removes screenshots from a directory
+* kurinkuma - Removes files from a directory
+* stockskuma - Prints current stock prices